-Why gift vouchers make a bad Christmas present
+Why gift vouchers and cards make bad Christmas presents

-Gift vouchers are a tried and tested present for those friends and family that are tough to buy for.
+Gift vouchers and cards are a tried and tested present for those friends and family that are tough to buy for.
 But in the current climate, they aren't so smart.

 Back in the day gift vouchers were the fallback option for present-buyers everywhere.
-If you were stuck what to get a troublesome teenager or the man who has everything, gift vouchers (or gift cards) presented a more socially acceptable solution to cash.
+If you didn't know what to get a troublesome teenager or the man who has everything, gift vouchers (or their more recent cousins, gift cards) presented a more socially acceptable solution to cash.
 But are they such a good idea these days?

 In short, no.